Working with you –

 How can we get in touch with you?

-- In line with government guidelines, our field-based BDMs will not be visiting broker offices for meetings but are still contactable as normal on email and telephone.
+- In line with government guidelines, our field-based Business Development Managers (BDMs) will not be visiting broker offices for meetings but are still contactable as normal on email and telephone.
 Scheduled meetings will still be carried out, where appropriate, by telephone or digitally.
-Our BDMs will also be supporting webchat availability
+Please be aware our BDMs are experiencing a record number of enquiries and may take longer to respond to emails and telephone calls.
+Depending on your query, there are a number of other channels you can use to access information directly.
+To make sure we can provide a great service for you and your client, please see if your question can be answered here.

 - Our Telephone Business Development Managers (TBDMs) and Business Development Advisers (BDAs) are (as of 24th March 2020) now working from home.
 This means we are not currently able to offer a telephone response via the usual contact lines.
-However, to ensure we can continue to answer your queries, we have significantly increased the resource on our webchat service and ask that you use this facility (available via the website) to enable us to support you over the next few weeks.
+However, to ensure we can continue to answer your queries, we have significantly increased the resource on our webchat service which can provide instant answers to any new lending queries.and ask that you use this facility (available via the website) to enable us to support you over the next few weeks.

-- Our underwriting and service teams are still available for processing cases, answering queries and handling procuration fees etc. To allow us to align staff working hours with our busy periods we are reducing the opening times on the underwriting broker support line (0345 166 208) from 9-6 to 9-5
+Our underwriting and service teams are still available for processing cases, answering queries and handling procuration fees etc. To allow us to align staff working hours with our busy periods we are reducing the opening times on the underwriting broker support line (0345 166 9208) from 9-6 to 9-5, as well as closing on Saturdays.

-Thank you for your continued understanding during these difficult times and please continue to check our website and social channels for the latest information.
+Thank you for your continued understanding during these difficult times and please continue to check this website and our social channels for the latest information.
+For more information on how best to contact us please click here.

 Mortgage payment holidays guidance